-Major equipment at the Toquepala plant includes five pregnant solution (PLS) ponds, each with its own pumping system to send the solution to the SXEW plant.
-The plant also has three lines of SX, each with a nominal capacity of 1,068 cubic meters per hour of pregnant solution and 162 electrowinning cells.
+Major equipment at the Toquepala plant includes five pregnant solution (PLS) ponds, each with its own pumping system to send the solution to the SX-EW plant and three lines of SX, each with a nominal capacity of 1,068 cubic meters per hour of pregnant solution and 162 electrowinning cells.

 Plant and equipment are supported by a maintenance plan and a quality management system to assure good physical condition and high availability.
 The SXEW plant management quality system (including leaching operations) has been audited periodically since 2002 by an external audit company, and found to be in compliance with the requirements of the ISO 9001-2008 standard.
 In 2012, we obtained the certification OHSAS 18001 of our occupational health and safety system and the ISO14001-2004 for our environmental standards at the SX-EW plant.

-The table below sets forth 2012, 2011 and 2010 production information for our Cuajone operations:
+The table below sets forth 2013, 2012 and 2011 production information for our Cuajone operations:

-Major Cuajone mine equipment includes fifteen 290-ton capacity trucks, eighteen 218-ton capacity trucks, nine 231-ton capacity trucks seven 360-ton capacity trucks, three 56-cubic yard capacity shovels, two 73-cubic yard shovels, one 42-cubic yard shovel, one 33-cubic yard capacity front loader, one 50-cubic yard capacity front loader, six electric drills, and three diesel drills for pre-splitting.
-Auxiliary equipment includes eight wheel bulldozers, eleven Caterpillar bulldozers, two 988 CAT front loaders, three 966 CAT front loaders, and five motorgraders.
+We continuously improve and renovate our equipment.
+Major Cuajone mine equipment includes: Fifteen 290-ton capacity trucks, Thirteen 218-ton capacity trucks, Nine 231-ton capacity trucks, Thirteen 360-ton capacity trucks, Three 56-cubic yard capacity shovels, One 73-cubic yard shovel, One 60-cubic yard shovel, One 42-cubic yard shovel, One 33-cubic yard capacity front loader, One 50-cubic yard capacity front loader, Six electric drills, and Three diesel drills for pre-splitting.

 The Cuajone deposit is located approximately 28 kilometers from the Toquepala deposit and is part of the Toquepala Group dated 60 to 100 million years (Upper Cretaceous to Lower Tertiary).
 The Cuajone lithology includes volcanic rocks from Cretaceous to Quaternary.
 There are 32 rock types including, pre-mineral rocks, basaltic andesite, porphyritic rhyolite, Toquepala dolerite and intrusive rocks, including diorite, porphyritic latite, breccias and dikes.
 In addition, the following post-mineral rocks are present, the Huaylillas formation which appears in the south-southeast side of the deposit and has been formed by conglomerates, tuffs, traquites and agglomerates.
 These formations date 17 to 23 million years and are found in the Toquepala Group as discordance.
 The Chuntacala formation which dates 9 to 14 million years and is formed by conglomerates, flows, tuffs and agglomerates placed gradually in some cases and in discordance in others.
 Also Quaternary deposits are found in the rivers, creeks and hills.
 The mineralogy is simple with regular grade distribution and vertically funnel-shaped.
 Ore minerals include chalcopyrite (CuFeS2), chalcosine (Cu2S) and molybdenite (MoS2) with occasional galena, tetraedrite and enargite as non economical ore.

 A major mill expansion was completed in 1999 and the eleventh primary mill was put in operation in January 2008.
+In December 2013, the high pressure roller crusher was put in operation.
 We believe the plant’s equipment is in good physical condition and suitable for our operations.